-How volunteer searchers found the body of missing hiker Rachel Lakoduk in the North Cascades almost two years after she disappeared
+How the body of a hiker who disappeared two years ago was found in the North Cascades

 • • •

-Dares moves quickly up the hill using an ice axe to bite into moss, scrambling over rocks and ducking trees.
+Dares moves quickly up the hill using an ice ax to bite into moss, scrambling over rocks and ducking trees.
 He knows he should be angling left, to meet up with the group, but for some reason he wants to trend right a bit more.
 Just one of those feelings.
 Soon he’s ahead of everyone else.

 Washington is not his natural environment, growing up as he did in the swamps of Louisiana, trapping alligators and selling their hides.
 He also once owned an exotic snake breeding company.
 But since moving to Seattle in 2012, and spending months of his life living on Vesper Peak, he’s accustomed himself to the Pacific Northwest lifestyle.
 Learning to, if not love, at least tolerate the mountains.